Ordisoftware/Hebrew-Calendar/README.md

 - Improve preferences form.
 - Improve search celebration and moon month forms to use a combobox.
 - Add month number column in the search moon month form.
-- Add links to some calendar websites.
 - Add tools menu.
 - Add moon months list form in tools menu.
-- Add celebrations and shabat notices links in tools menu.
+- Add celebrations and shabat notices in tools menu.
 - Add calculate number of days between two dates in tools menu.
 - Add link to windows calculator in tools menu.
 - Add option to change month view text size.